MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/openmp-directives.md

 For more information, see [2.7.1 threadprivate Directive](../../../parallel/openmp/2-7-1-threadprivate-directive.md).

-The `threadprivate` directive is based on the [thread](../../../cpp/thread.md)`__declspec` attribute; limits on `__declspec(thread)` apply to `threadprivate`.
+The `threadprivate` directive is based on the [thread](../../../cpp/thread.md) attribute using the [__declspec](../../../cpp/declspec.md) keyword; limits on `__declspec(thread)` apply to `threadprivate`.

-You cannot use `threadprivate` in any DLL that will be loaded via [LoadLibrary](/windows/desktop/api/libloaderapi/nf-libloaderapi-loadlibrarya).
-This includes DLLs that are loaded with [/DELAYLOAD (Delay Load Import)](../../../build/reference/delayload-delay-load-import.md), which also uses `LoadLibrary`.
+You can't use `threadprivate` in any DLL that will be loaded via [LoadLibrary](/windows/desktop/api/libloaderapi/nf-libloaderapi-loadlibrarya).
+This prohibition includes DLLs that are loaded with [/DELAYLOAD (Delay Load Import)](../../../build/reference/delayload-delay-load-import.md), which also uses `LoadLibrary`.

 You can use `threadprivate` in a DLL that is statically loaded at process startup.

 Because `threadprivate` is based on `__declspec(thread)`, a `threadprivate` variable will exist in any thread started in the process, not just those threads that are part of a thread team spawned by a parallel region.
-This is an implementation detail that you may want to be aware of, since you may notice, for example, constructors for a `threadprivate` user-defined type called more often then expected.
+Be aware of this implementation detail; you may notice, for example, that constructors for a `threadprivate` user-defined type are called more often then expected.

-A `threadprivate` variable of a destructable type is not guaranteed to have its destructor called.
+A `threadprivate` variable of a destructable type isn't guaranteed to have its destructor called.
 For example:

 ```
 struct MyType